Overview of influences on our personality:

 author: Matthijs Cornelissen

 In this chapter we'll have a look at what influences our character and our life.
-We'll not go into the fine detail of the specific influences that are active in each one of us individually — some of that will come in the chapters on self-development, education and therapy — but we will have a look at the main categories under which these influences can be categorised , because they belong to a few essentially different types.
-We'll look at these categories from the outside inwards, with the help of four diagrams:
+We'll not go into the fine detail of the specific influences that are active in each one of us individually — some of that will come in the chapters on self-development, education and therapy — but we will have a look at the main categories under which these influences can be grouped together, because they belong to a few essentially different types.
+We'll look at these categories from the outside inwards, with the help of five diagrams:

 - the first diagram shows only what can, at least to some extent, be known in the ordinary waking consciousness;